 We booked our room via www.agoda.com , which has the best deals for the Ocean Vista Guest House, and paid only $50 USD per night per room in January, which is tourist season.

 We also stayed 2 nights at the White Shell Island Hotel.

 This hotel is less cosy and slightly bigger than Ocean Vista, but a bit more luxurious and it’s position on the island is better.
 The people here at the White Shell Island Hotel are also really friendly and the rooms are comfy!
 We booked a sea view room, which was great, but we really missed a nice balcony to enjoy those tropical views even more!

 Again, a really nice accommodation which we also booked via www.agoda.com and we paid $75 USD per night per room in January.

 Where to eat, drink and chill out at Maafushi

 Maafushi has a few nice restaurants, café`s and bars.
 Be aware that this is no party island, so you won`t find a cappuccino strip, party street or anything like that, but just the laid back, relaxed little places to go.

 One must go restaurant / bar is the Stingray Beach Inn.
-You can also choose to sleep here, but we went there for our after dinner drinks.
+You can also stay here, but we went there for our after dinner drinks.
 Especially when it`s dark, the garden is amazing with bean bags, hammocks, cosy lights, hanging egg chairs and a Jacuzzi! ( yes we are serious ).